samanthamoss87/project-5/README.md

 3. Connect your GitHub account from deployment method
 4. Search and Select your repository
 5. Click on Deploy
+6. Add your config variables in the settings tab
-6. Open terminal in heroku and run these commands to create all the tables
+7. Open terminal in heroku and run these commands to create all the tables
 ```
 python manage.py makemigrations
 python manage.py migrate